kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 Output:
 - `err` - error code

-Site effects:
+Side effects:
 - `position` slot in RS marked as used

 Remarks:
 - Function should check if position which we want to mark as used is free.
-If not error should be returned (`err` =  1).
+If not, error should be returned (`err` =  1).

 ### Get slot and mark as used